FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	  Stomach Capacity - 2 + 1 per 4 Levels
 	  Digestion/Energy Drain Rate - 1 + 1 per Level
 	  Armour - 0
 		- Primary Skill: Ground Slam - The Beetle Guard raises both of its arms into the air before slamming them into the ground, causing a 10ft AOE shockwave of spikes to appear from the ground and launch all enemies within the radius 10ft vertically and 5ft horizontally away from the Beetle Guard; those within 5ft of the Beetle Guard are instead launched (20ft + 5ft per Level) vertically.
-The attack deals 440% Total Damage, and happens over a 3 Second Period with a once-per-Round Cooldown.
+The attack deals 440% Total Damage, and consumes 15ft of Speed instead with a once-per-Round Cooldown.
 		- Secondary Skill: Sunder - The Beetle Guard slams their arm down into the ground, causing a line of tall spikes to travel across the ground for 130ft and cause any enemy hit by these spikes to be launched towards the Beetle Guard, landing them anywhere within a 90 degree cone of them; the spikes continue travelling until they hit a wall, terrain, can no longer travel in a straight line, or breakable object.
 The spikes stay up as a 10ft wall that can block projectiles and most forms of movement through it for (1 + 1 per 20 points of Base Damage) Round(s).
-Those hit by the spikes during its travel take 300% Total Damage for each spike that hits an enemy, happens over a 3 Second Period, and can be used once every 2 rounds.
+Those hit by the spikes during its travel take 300% Total Damage for each spike that hits an enemy, consumes 15ft of Speed instead, and can be used once every 2 rounds.
 	 Evolves into: Beetle Queen (Lvl 12)
 	- Bighorn Bison
 	- Blind Pest